-- 500-2000g L-Carnitine per day
+- 500-2000g L-Carnitine per day is an ideal dose

 Benefits of L-Carnitine

 Using a greater proportion of fat for energy during exercise means the body is using less glycogen, meaning in turn that muscles can work for longer without becoming exhausted.
-L-carnitine also improves endurance by acting as a cellular buffer, neutralising the metabolic by-products of exercise which contribute to muscle fatigue, like lactic acid.
+L-carnitine also improves endurance by acting as a cellular buffer, neutralising the metabolic by-products of exercise which contribute to muscle fatigue like lactic acid.

 Carnitine has also been praised for its ability to enhance recovery, in part, due to its ability to stimulate the body's response to insulin which replenishes cellular glycogen.
 It has also been shown to enhance muscle repair and the cellular remodelling that accompanies new muscle tissue.
-Research has also indicated that L-carnitine plays a role in boosting the number of testosterone receptors, enhancing nitric oxide production, and it may facilitate the action of anabolic hormone IGF-1.
+Research has also indicated that L-carnitine plays a role in boosting the number of testosterone receptors, enhancing nitric oxide production, and may facilitate the action of the anabolic hormone IGF-1.

 How to take L-Carnitine

 A usual carnitine dose is between 500mg and 2g per day, and this is sufficient to aid fat burning, promote endurance, enhance recovery and benefit from the ergogenic effects of this amino acid.
-Uptake is a very important consideration with carnitine, and a lot of research has shown that it is best absorbed when it is taken together with a large dose of carbohydrates - 60-80g.
+It may be taken in it form of powder or capsule and drunk with water.

 Oral carnitine has been shown to increase the levels of muscle carnitine, but some studies have shown that meaningful increases can take up to six months to occur.